monnidev/CoinFlip/README.md

 # Contracts

-CoinFlip.sol: The main contract for the Coin Flip game, implementing game logic and interactions with the Chainlink VRF for randomness.
+*"CoinFlip.sol"* : The main contract for the Coin Flip game, implementing game logic and interactions with the Chainlink VRF for randomness.

-DeployCoinFlip.s.sol: A deployment script for the Coin Flip contract, facilitating deployment to various networks.
+*"DeployCoinFlip.s.sol"* : A deployment script for the Coin Flip contract, facilitating deployment to various networks.

-NetworkConfigurator.s.sol: A utility contract to configure network-specific parameters, including the Chainlink VRF coordinator address and subscription ID necessary for the game's operation.
+*"NetworkConfigurator.s.sol"* : A utility contract to configure network-specific parameters, including the Chainlink VRF coordinator address and subscription ID necessary for the game's operation.

 # Features